-To enable and configure the 802.1x authentication using the keypad menu on GXV32xx, please refer to following steps:
+To enable and configure the 802.1x authentication using the keypad menu on GRP26xx, please refer to following steps:

 - 1. Press Menu button and navigate to Settings. - 2.
-Access to Wireless & Network settings and navigate to Additional network settings - 3.
-Access to 802.1x mode and select the method desired from the drop down list.
+Access to Network settings and navigate to Additional network settings - 3.
+Select 802.1X